 - Upload your PDF file.

 - Enter your email address.
 This is where the Lead Capture Tool will send the contact information of new leads.
+(If you have a Privyr account, use the same email address here to automatically sync the leads to your Privyr app.)

 - Click Generate Lead Capture Form.